oschwald/maxminddb-rust/README.md

 ## Testing ##

-This crate manages its tests data as a git submodule.
+This crate manages its test data within a git submodule.
-To run the tests you will first need to run the following command.
+To run the tests, you will first need to run the following command.

 ```bash
 git submodule update --init